Written by Chris Boyle, email@example.com Saturday, 02 November 2013 00:00

 Minn said that the documentary, which has been sold to Investigation Discovery and is scheduled for a limited local theatrical run starting Nov.
 15, is a combination of interviews with victims, Nassau County Police Detectives who worked the case, and archive video, including footage from the Ferguson trial itself.

-Mineola resident Joyce Gorycki’s husband of 15 years, James, lost his life at the hands of Ferguson that fateful day 20 years ago.
+Another individual featured in Long Island Railroad Massacre is Mineola resident Joyce Gorycki, whose husband James of 15 years, lost his life at the hands of Ferguson that fateful day 20 years ago.

 “I heard about the shooting in Garden City, and I realized that was the train station that my husband gets off at...I started calling hotlines, hospitals, but nobody knew about my husband,” she said.
 “I didn’t hear anything for hours, and finally at 10:30 p.m. there was a knock at my door.
 It was two detectives, and I knew right away why they were there...and I collapsed.”